smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 probes are gene-specific in fluorescence in situ hybridization (FISH).
 Current FISH methods employ multiple hybridization rounds, with risk of error for each transcript growing exponentially with each round.
-FISH methods are limited in the size of tissue that they can profile and can be time-consuming due to microscopic imaging they require.
-They also can only detect genes that are in the probe set employed.
+FISH methods are limited in the size of tissue that they can profile and most accept fresh-frozen (FF) tissue only.
+They can also be time-consuming and expensive due to microscopic imaging they require.
+Since they target specific genes, they can only detect genes that are in the probe set employed.
 They have high spatial resolution though, even delivering single-molecule resolution in single-molecule FISH (smFISH).

-In situ sequencing amplifies and sequences mRNAs directly within a block or section of tissue.
+In situ sequencing amplifies and sequences mRNAs directly within a block or section of fresh-frozen (FF) or formalin-fixed paraffin embedded (FFPE) tissue.
 Probes profile one or two bases at a time using different fluorophores, eventually revealing the identity of the mRNA through imaging.
 In situ sequencing can accommodate larger tissue sections than can FISH, though FISH methods are more efficient at detecting mRNA of genes in the probe set.